Bubble and Squeak (video game): Plot

 The story takes place on the planet Grool, a planet inhabited by mostly short, anthropomorphous felines.
 The idyllic and mundane lifestyle of the feline aliens is interrupted when an alien invader known as Kat of Nine Tails kidnaps Grool's sentient populace, inadvertently leaving one of them, Squeak, behind.
-Shortly after, Squeak encounters a human boy known only as Bubble who agrees to rescue Squeak's captured populace.
+Shortly after, Squeak encounters a human boy known only as Bubble who agrees to rescue Grool's captured populace.

 Gameplay

 Players control Bubble and at any time during gameplay they can command Squeak to either 'follow' or 'wait' for him.
-Squeak, who is invulnerable to enemies and enemy fire, has own AI and would help collect items or give Bubble a boost via piggy-back, letting Squeak toss him up to tall heights or by simply standing on top of Squeak's head.
+Squeak, who is invulnerable to enemies and enemy fire, has own AI and can help collect items or give Bubble a boost via piggy-back, toss him up to tall heights or serve as a platform for him to stand on.
 Collectable items include gems, coins, and a submersible icon which is necessary to play the shooter stages; some items can be picked up and carried to other locations such as springs, but the only items the player can pick up in the shooter stages were extra lives and Speed-ups.
 In both modes of gameplay (collecting and shooting), Bubble is equipped with unlimited ammunition, either stars or torpedoes.